Justice & Care for Creation

 Learn

-From the Archbishop’s statement:
+More from the Archbishop’s statement:

 “Law enforcement actions aimed at preserving order and ensuring community security are necessary for the common good.
 However, the current efforts go well beyond those with criminal histories.
 In the context of a gravely deficient immigration system, the mass arrest and removal of our neighbors, friends and family members on the basis of immigration status alone, particularly in ways that are arbitrary or without due process, represent a profound social crisis before which no person of good will can remain silent.
 The situation is far from the communion of life and love to which this nation of immigrants should strive.”